UCF Knights: Soccer

-UCF has produced a number of soccer stars.
+UCF has produced a number of women's soccer stars.
 Most notably, Michelle Akers and Kim Wyant.
 Akers and Wyant were founding players on the United States women's national soccer team from 1985 to 2000.
 Akers helped them win the FIFA Women's World Cup in 1991 and 1999, and the 1996 Summer Olympics.
-Her career was so distinguished that Pelé named her among only two female players (along with teammate Mia Hamm) on the FIFA 100 list of the greatest living soccer players in 2004.
+Her career was so distinguished that Pelé named her among only two female players (along with fellow American Mia Hamm) on the FIFA 100 list of the greatest living soccer players in 2004.

-The women's program made the final of the first official women's intercollegiate soccer championship ever held in 1981, as well as the first NCAA Division I Women's Soccer Championship in 1982, losing the final in each year by the identical score of 1–0 to North Carolina.
+The women's program made the final of the first ever official women's intercollegiate soccer championship in 1981, as well as the first NCAA Division I Women's Soccer Championship in 1982, losing the final in each year by the identical score of 1–0 to North Carolina.

 The men's program has developed midfielder Eric Vasquez, who made his professional soccer debut with the Columbus Crew Major League Soccer.
 Vasquez later played for Miami FC in the United Soccer Leagues' First Division and the Orlando Sharks of the Major Indoor Soccer League before retiring due to injury.
 As well, former Knights Goalkeeper Ryan McIntosh initially signed a development deal with D.C.
 United of MLS.
 After a year with the D.C.
 United Reserve team, McIntosh signed with the Atlanta Silverbacks of USL Division One, where he led the team to the league final.
 The Silverbacks ended up losing to the Seattle Sounders.
-Both players were a part of the 2004 Central Florida Kraze amateur soccer team that won the Premier Development League's championship by defeating the Boulder Rapids Resevers, 1–0 at the UCF soccer stadium.
+Both players were a part of the 2004 Central Florida Kraze amateur soccer team that won the Premier Development League's championship by defeating the Boulder Rapids Reserves, 1–0 at the UCF soccer stadium.

 Former UCF goalkeeper Sean Johnson joined the Chicago Fire of Major League Soccer in 2010.
 He made his pro debut on August 1 and defeated the LA Galaxy.
 He was a member of the United States U-20 men's national soccer team which qualified for the 2009 FIFA U-20 World Cup in Egypt.
 On the women's team, Aline Reis, an All-American in her freshman year in 2008, was selected to the Brazil women's national football team for the first time in 2009, playing in a friendly against a local Brazilian team in July.
 Former women's goalkeeper Lynzee Lee played for the Buffalo Flash of the W-League.
 In 2010, both the men's and women's soccer teams advanced to the NCAA Tournament.